 How do I qualify for the services of the Trojan Food Pantry?

-Any currently enrolled USC student who does not have a dining hall meal plan or whose plan’s swipes have been fully used and is experiencing a food emergency/food insecurity qualify for the services of the Trojan Food Pantry.
+Any currently enrolled USC student who is experiencing a food emergency/food insecurity qualify for the services of the Trojan Food Pantry.

 What about Faculty, Staff and non-enrolled students?

-At the present time, the services of the Trojan Food Pantry are only available to any currently enrolled USC student who does not have a dining hall meal plan or whose plan’s swipes have been fully used and is experiencing a food emergency/food insecurity.
+At the present time, the services of the Trojan Food Pantry are only available to any currently enrolled USC student who is experiencing a food emergency/food insecurity.
 Please see our Trojan Food Pantry website for links of nearby resources including St. Francis Center.
-If you have specific questions about resources, please email email@example.com
+If you have specific questions about resources, please email firstname.lastname@example.org

 How often can I come and how much food can I take each visit?

-Any currently enrolled USC student who does not have a dining hall meal plan and is experiencing a food emergency/food insecurity may visit the Trojan Food Pantry once per week.
+Any currently enrolled USC student who is experiencing a food emergency/food insecurity may visit the Trojan Food Pantry once per week.
 Quantity limits are designated by posted signage inside the pantry and may vary day-to-day based on product availability and demand.